uberbruns/Autolink/README.md

 Autolink
 ========

-An OS X Utility App to selectively mirror a file structure into another location - for example into your Dropbox.
+An OS X Utility App to selectively mirror a file structure via symlinks and folders into another location - for example into your Dropbox.
 Selective synching is controlled via hidden files.

 ![Screenshot](misc/screenshot.png)